 Two of these changes are:

-- growing some of your own food in a climate victory garden, and
+- Growing some of your own food in a climate victory garden

-- increasing the amount of rain water soaking into soil by building a rain garden.
+- Increasing the amount of rainwater soaking into the soil by building a rain garden

 The Eco Purpose of Rain Gardens